carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 You can clear your cached objects, but you will be charged for doing that.

 _Example:_
 We have our origin in London (this is our S3 bucket containing our files).
 The users query the file (do you [Edge Location] have a copy of this file?).
 The Edge Location will not have the file upon this first query, and there will be added latency for this user.
-The Edge Location will connect to the origin and download the file, then stream it to the user.
+The Edge Location will connect to the origin and download the file, then stream it to the user. <br>
 When the second user queries the same file, that file is already cached at the Edge Location, so the second user doesn't have to download it from the origin.
 They can get it from an Edge Location nearest them.

 ## EC2 [_(Elastic Compute Cloud)_](https://aws.amazon.com/ec2/)
 A virtual server (or servers) in the cloud.
-	- Reduces the time to obtain and boot new server instances to minutes, allowing you to quickly scale capacity (up and down) as your computing requirements change
+* Reduces the time to obtain and boot new server instances to minutes, allowing you to quickly scale capacity (up and down) as your computing requirements change.

 ### Pricing Models
 **On Demand**
-	- Allows you to pay a fixed rate by the hour (or by the second) with no commitment **Reserved**
+	* Allows you to pay a fixed rate by the hour (or by the second) with no commitment **Reserved**
-	- Provides a capacity reservation, and offer a significant discount on thehourly charge for an instance
+	* Provides a capacity reservation, and offers a significant discount on the hourly charge for an instance
-	- Contract terms are 1 year or 3 year terms
+	* Contract terms are 1 or 3 year terms
 **Spot**
-	- Enables you to bid whatever price you want for instance capacity
+	* Enables you to bid whatever price you want for instance capacity
-	- Provides for even greater savings if your applicans have flexible start/end times **Dedicated Hosts**
+	* Provides for even greater savings if your applicans have flexible start/end times **Dedicated Hosts**
-	- Physical EC2 server dedicated for your use
+	* Physical EC2 server dedicated for your use
-	- Helps reduce costs by allowing you to use your existing server-bound software licenses
+	* Helps reduce costs by allowing you to use your existing server-bound software licenses

 ### EC2 Instance Types
 Fight Dr. McPxz